Skip to main content

 How To Prevent Data Breach Incidents

-A successful data breach can lead to the compromise of valuable corporate intellectual property, customer data, or other sensitive information.
+A successful breach can compromise valuable corporate intellectual property, customer data, or other sensitive information.
 However, organizations can mitigate this risk by implementing these five best practices:

 Establish Clear Policies and Procedures